mapsforge/mapsforge/docs/Getting-Started-Developers.md

 The jars build from the above components are required elements for a mapsforge application on Android.

 - mapsforge-map-awt: a Java-only library to display mapsforge maps.
+- svg-salamander: SVG library for displaying SVG files as icons.

 ### Branches